|

 assumed command of his army, naming them the Army of Northern Virginia.
 From

 this point, this army would achieve an unequaled military record.
+After reorganizing his Army of Northern Virginia, he then

 called upon Major General Thomas J.